mapping-elections/site/_maps/meae.congressional.congress07.sc.county.md

 South Carolina elected four Federalists and two Democratic-Republicans to the Seventh Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns at the parish or district level.

 South Carolina used the district system for electing members to Congress.